jouchinakajima/program/README.md

-Codes and data for research.
+Code and data for research.
 See https://sites.google.com/site/jnakajimaweb/program